blacktop/docker-ghidra/README.md

 ## Issues

 Find a bug?
 Want more features?
 Find something missing in the documentation?
 Let me know!
 Please don't hesitate to [file an issue](https://github.com/blacktop/docker-ghidra/issues/new)

+### Black Background Issue

+If the Ghidra opens in XQuartz with a black background, try closing XQuartz, executing `defaults write org.xquartz.X11 enable_render_extension 0` in terminal.
+See [issue #31](https://github.com/XQuartz/XQuartz/issues/31) on XQuartz GitHub repo for more information.

 ## Credits